kptdev/kpt/site/content/en/concepts/architecture/_index.md

 ### Targets

-Unlike the Kubernetes control-plane, which reads and writes from the apiserver, kpt reads and writes from arbitrary, sources so long as they provide resource configuration.
+Unlike the Kubernetes control-plane, which reads and writes from the apiserver, kpt reads and writes from arbitrary sources, so long as they provide resource configuration.

 - Local files
 - Files stored in git
-- Command stdin + stdout
+- Command stdin & stdout
 - Apiserver endpoints